PtrBld/MMM-Pins/README.md

 # MMM-Pins
 This is an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
 It can toggle pins specified in the config.

 You can specify any number of pins with different trigger messages.
-All messages will be registered with the [MMM-Remote Module](https://github.com/Jopyth/MMM-Remote-Control) automatically.
+All messages will be registered with the [MMM-Remote Module](https://github.com/Jopyth/MMM-Remote-Control) automatically to trigger the messages from the remote control web app but can be triggered from any other module, as well.
 It can also play sounds using [MMM-Sounds](https://github.com/jc21/MMM-Sounds) module when a pin is toggled.

-Therefore we need to have [MMM-Remote Module](https://github.com/Jopyth/MMM-Remote-Control) and [MMM-Sounds](https://github.com/jc21/MMM-Sounds) (optional) installed and configured with our mirror.
+You should have [MMM-Remote Module](https://github.com/Jopyth/MMM-Remote-Control) and [MMM-Sounds](https://github.com/jc21/MMM-Sounds) installed and configured with your mirror to get the best out of this module ;)
 Special thanks therefore goes to Jopyth and jc21 for their amazing work!

 ## Installation